microsoft/PowerToys/README.md

 With the new mouse utility, PowerToys introduces functionality to quickly find your mouse position by double pressing the left <kbd>ctrl</kbd> key.
 This is ideal for large, high-resolution displays and low-vision users, with additional features and enhancements planned for future releases.
 Special thanks to [Raymond Chen](https://github.com/oldnewthing) for providing the base code PowerToys used to develop this feature.
 To learn more, check out our [Mouse Utilities documentation](https://aka.ms/PowerToysOverview_MouseUtilities) on Microsoft Docs!

-As Video Conference Mute becomes available in the stable releases, there are still known bugs that we are actively working to address.
+As Video Conference Mute becomes available in the stable releases, there are still known quirks that we are actively working to address.
 These bugs are [tracked on our GitHub](https://github.com/microsoft/PowerToys/issues?q=is%3Aopen+is%3Aissue+label%3A%22Product-Video+Conference+Mute%22), and we welcome any and all feedback as we work to isolate and resolve the cause.

-Additionally, Color Picker's HEX format will no longer have the `#` character.
+Color Picker's HEX format will no longer have the `#` character.
 This addresses issues with various color inputs that only accept six characters cutting off the last value.
 We apologize for any inconvenience this causes as we understand it impacts users who may prefer having `#` included.
 However, we believe this is the best solution while the custom string functionality ([#8305](https://github.com/microsoft/PowerToys/issues/8305)) is in development.

 Additional work in this release include stability updates and optimizations, installer updates, general bug fixes, and accessibility improvements.

 #### Highlights from v0.49

 **General**
+- **Change of Behavior:** Color Picker's HEX format will no longer have the `#` character.
+Custom string functionality for color picker ([#8305](https://github.com/microsoft/PowerToys/issues/8305)) is in development and will allow someone to use this again.
 - Find My Mouse utility added!
 Utilize the functionality to quickly locate the cursor on your displays!
 Learn more on our [Mouse Utility docs](https://aka.ms/PowerToysOverview_MouseUtilities).
 - Accessibility and minor UI improvements to the settings page.
 Thanks [@niels9001](https://github.com/niels9001!
 - Added deep links to the Settings menus for various utilities within their respective editors.
 Thanks [@niels9001](https://github.com/niels9001)!